-Master this fundamental algebraic skill which you will need on test day!
+Master this fundamental GMAT algebra skill, which you will need on test day!

 First, try these practice problems.